 Determining the sex of your Flowerhorn

 Generally, male Flowerhorn have a bigger nuchal hump than a female Flowerhorn.
 However, the size of the head depends on its gene.
-There are males which don’t have a large hump or kok.
-Unlike many other cichlid species females can grow nuchal humps.
+There are males which don’t have a large hump or Kok.
+Unlike many other cichlid species, females can grow nuchal humps.
+Because of the genes of the Flowerhorn, they are one of the most difficult cichlids to differentiate the sexes.
+Truthfully the best method to determine the gender of the fish is through venting.
+The venting process consists of handling the fish and looking at its underside.
+A female fish will show a circular area with an opening whereas the male fish will show a triangular area with a small spout.

 Preparing the Flowerhorn for breeding